Terms / Policies / Procedures

 WEEKLY EMAILS FROM OUR CAMP MEDIA SPECIALIST

-We will be sending home emails once per week outlining camp happenings that are specific to your camper.
-Please understand that the emails will be sent to the address that you have provided on your camper’s medical form.
+We will be sending home emails once per week outlining camp happenings that are specific to your camper’s division.
+Please understand that the emails will be sent to the address that you have provided on your camper’s registration form.
 These emails will highlight group activities, upcoming events, camper and staff highlights, Big Fun Time, Group Photos, etc.

-- Explorer Boys (1st -3rd grade): Groups in the Junior Boys division have 8-10 campers and 1 counselor.
+- Junior Boys (1st -3rd grade): Groups in the Junior Boys division have 10 campers and 1 counselor.

-- Explorer Girls (1st -3rd grade): Groups in the Junior Girls division have 9-11 campers and 1 counselor.
+- Junior Girls (1st -3rd grade): Groups in the Junior Girls division have 10-12 campers and 1 counselor.

-- Super Seniors (4th – 7th grade): Groups in the Senior division have 10-12 campers with 1 counselor as these campers tend to be more independent.
+- Senior Boys (4th – 7th grade): Groups in the Senior division have 15-20 campers with 2 counselors.

-- SKOR Camp (1st – 7th grade): These campers will be assigned a counselor with a maximum of a 1:3 ratio.
+- SKOR Camp (1st – 7th grade): These campers have a counselor with a maximum of a 1:3 ratio.

-The groups are determined by age, gender, and the grade they are entering in Fall 2021.
-We will do our best when grouping, but it is extremely important that we have grade and friend request by April 1 due to the number of campers in the program.
+The groups are determined by age, gender, and the grade they are entering in Fall 2023.
+We will do our best when grouping, but it is extremely important that we have grade and friend request at time of registration due to the number of campers in the program.

-Specialty Camps– Specialty camp options are made up of campers 8-12 years old.
+Specialty Camps– Specialty camp options are made up of campers going into 4-7th grade.